Morning! My name is John McCormick, Leader of Renovation U

 This is your moment to say, yes Jesus, I accept your gift and I want to follow you

-For those of you that are standing, the Bible tells us that when we believe in Jesus that we are to believe in our hearts and confess with our mouths
+For those of you that are standing, the Bible tells us that when we accept Jesus that we are to believe in our hearts and confess with our mouths

 So we want to pray with you right now